3rd Battalion, Royal Canadian Regiment: Formation

 The Royal Canadian Regiment was formed 21 December 1883, under the name of the "Infantry School Corps".
 The regiment was known by a variety of names until "The Royal Canadian Regiment" became official.

-There have been three occasions when there have been more than one battalion of The RCR.
-First was during the time of the Boer War, when 2nd (Special Service) Battalion, The Royal Canadian Regiment of Infantry constituted Canada's initial involvement in that war.
-3rd (Special Service) battalion, The Royal Canadian Regiment of Infantry occupied Wellington Barracks in London Ont. and conducted garrison duties there.
-The second was at the tail end of the Second World War when a second battalion, RCR was formed for duty in Japan.
-Finally, during the Korean War, 3rd battalion was formed on 10 January 1951.
+There have been three occasions when there have been more than one battalion of the RCR.
+First was during the time of the Second Boer War, when 2nd (Special Service) Battalion, The Royal Canadian Regiment of Infantry constituted Canada's initial involvement in that war.
+3rd (Special Service) Battalion was formed on 8 February 1900 occupied Wellington Barracks in London, Ontario, on 25 March 1900.
+It conducted garrison duties there until it was disbanded on 1 October 1902.
+The second was at the tail end of the Second World War when 2nd Battalion RCR was formed for duty in Japan.
+Finally, during the Korean War, 3rd Battalion was formed on 10 January 1951.
 3 RCR served in Korea from March 1953 until March 1954.

-During a reorganisation of the Canadian Army in the early 1950s, 3 RCR ceased being on the regular force order of battle.
-3 RCR was the designation of the militia battalion of The RCR.
+During a reorganization of the Canadian Army in the early 1950s, 3 RCR ceased being on the regular force order of battle.
+3 RCR was the designation of the militia battalion of the RCR.

 3 RCR was once again a regular force battalion when it assumed duties as a mechanised infantry battalion of 4 Canadian Mechanized Brigade Group, taking over 3 (Mechanized) Commando of the Canadian Airborne Regiment.
-It served in Baden, Germany, until 1984, when it was replaced by 2nd Battalion Princess Patricia's Canadian Light Infantry.
+It served in Baden, West Germany, until 1984, when it was replaced by 2nd Battalion Princess Patricia's Canadian Light Infantry.
 It then was based in Winnipeg as part of 1 Canadian Mechanized Brigade Group.
-It then returned to Germany in 1988, where it stayed until 1993, following the end of the Cold War.
+It then returned to West Germany in 1988, where it stayed until 1993, following the end of the Cold War.
 It was then designated a so-called "10/90" battalion and was based at CFB Borden.
-(These battalions were composed of 10% regular force members, and 90% reserve force members.)
+"10/90" battalions were composed of 10% regular force members, and 90% reserve force members.

 3 RCR was stood up as a full-fledged regular force infantry battalion in 1996, and was designated as a light infantry battalion, consisting of three rifle companies, a combat support company and a combat service support company: